Convex co-compact representations of 3-manifold groups: Introduction

-\begin{remark} The equivalence in Theorem~\ref{thm:anosov_intro} fails for surface groups (and hence free groups), for instance Danciger et al.~\cite{DGK2017} observed that a Hitchin representation into $\PGL_{2d}(\Rb)$ never preserves a properly convex domain, but is projective Anosov by results of Labourie~\cite{L2006}. \end{remark}
+\begin{remark} The equivalence in Theorem~\ref{thm:anosov_intro} fails for surface groups (and hence free groups), for instance Danciger--Gu\'{e}ritaud--Kassel~\cite{DGK2017} observed that a Hitchin representation into $\PGL_{2d}(\Rb)$ never preserves a properly convex domain, but is projective Anosov by results of Labourie~\cite{L2006}. \end{remark}

 In the special case when $\rho$ is irreducible, Theorem~\ref{thm:anosov_intro} was established by the second author~\cite{Z2017} (using different terminology).
-In full generality, the $(1) \Rightarrow(2)$ direction and the ``in this case'' assertions is a consequence of a result of Danciger et al.~\cite[Theorem 1.15]{DGK2017}.
+In full generality, the $(1) \Rightarrow(2)$ direction and the ``in this case'' assertions are a consequence of a result of Danciger--Gu\'{e}ritaud--Kassel~\cite[Theorem 1.15]{DGK2017}.

 In Section~\ref{sec:Anosov}, we will explain how the argument in~\cite{Z2017} and a result from~\cite{DGK2017} can be used to prove that $(2) \Rightarrow(1)$ in the reducible case.
-Canary~\cite{canary-notes}, in his recent lecture notes on Anosov representations, also provided a proof of Theorem~\ref{thm:anosov_intro} along similar lines.
+Canary~\cite{canary-notes}, in his lecture notes on Anosov representations, also provided a proof of Theorem~\ref{thm:anosov_intro} along similar lines.

-In the context of this section, we should also mention recent work of Canary-Tsouvalas and Tsouvalas.
-Canary-Tsouvalas~\cite{CK2019} proved that any torsion-free word hyperbolic group that admits a projective Anosov representation into $\SL_4(\Rb)$ is isomorphic to the fundamental group of a compact (not necessarily closed) $\Hb^3$-manifold.
+In the context of this section, we should also mention recent work of Canary--Tsouvalas and Tsouvalas.
+Canary--Tsouvalas~\cite{CK2020} proved that any torsion-free word hyperbolic group that admits a projective Anosov representation into $\SL_4(\Rb)$ is isomorphic to the fundamental group of a compact (not necessarily closed) $\Hb^3$-manifold.
 Recent work of Tsouvalas~\cite{T2020} further explores the connection between convex co-compact and Anosov representations.